pypeit/PypeIt/doc/out_redux.rst

 .lst        list         ASCII  Lists all of the raw files to be analyzed
  ..          ..
-In particular, frametype is given .xml        xml list     xml    Also lists all of the raw files to be analyzed .spect      ??
-ASCII  ??
+In particular, frametype is given .xml        xml list     xml    Also lists all of the raw files to be analyzed .spect      spect        ASCII  A record of every spectrograph setting used
+ ..          ..                 during the data reduction.
-.settings   settings     ASCII  ??
+.settings   settings     ASCII  A record of every PYPIT reduction setting used
+ ..          ..                 during the data reduction.
 .log        log          ASCII  Log file of the reduction messages
 =========== ===========  ====== ===========================================